 Try it after driving for a few minutes.
 If thick white smoke is still coming, it might not be due to condensation.

 2. Coolant Leaks

-The white smoke can be due to internal coolant leaks also.
+The white smoke from exhaust can be due to internal coolant leaks also.

 In this case, the engine coolant is entering the combustion chamber due to the leak.
 The white smoke is accompanied by a sweet odor most of the time, but it depends on the coolant you are using.